 for LP and HP, and 12dB/octave for BP and BR.
 In comparison to 2-pole filters, these create a sharper roll-off beyond the cutoff frequency with more delicate resonance.
 Many classic analog synths used this general type of filter.

-Multi Filter.
-This is a complex filter which is capable of all of the 2-pole filter types, and many more besides.
-See "Multi Filter" on page 31.
+Filter" on page 25.